 The following general guidelines aim to provide default rules for codec choice and transcoding responsibility:

-Transcoding should generally avoided;
+Transcoding SHOULD generally avoided;

-If the SDP offer contains a wideband codec, then the wideband codec will always be placed first in order (e.g., if wideband and narrowband are offered, the wideband is first in order).
+If the SDP offerer supports the wideband codec(s), then the wideband codec SHOULD be placed first in order (e.g., if wideband and narrowband are offered, the wideband is first in order).

-Wideband codec continuity (Transcoder Free Operations) offers the optimal quality; Service Providers should offer a fallback to narrowband codec that is universally supported (e.g. G.711) along with its supported high quality codec(s).
+Wideband codec continuity (Transcoder Free Operations) offers the optimal quality; Service Providers MUST offer a fallback to narrowband codec that is universally supported (e.g. G.711).

-Transcoding to narrowband codecs must be avoided unless it is the only way for a call to be successfully established;
+Transcoding to narrowband codecs MUST be avoided unless it is the only way for a call to be successfully established;

-the order of codec/packetisation period preference is determined by the originating terminal and should be honoured wherever possible;
+The order of codec/packetisation period preference is determined by the originating terminal and SHOULD be honoured wherever possible;

-f the call is to be routed to a TDM network, only one transcoding is recommended.
-If required, it should be performed during the voice over IP/TDM conversion;in case no common codec can be used between both end Service Providers, in the first instance it is the responsibility of Service Providers to support transcoding in order to ensure successful voice interoperability for their services
+If the call is to be routed to a TDM network, only one transcoding is recommended.
+If required, it SHOULD be performed during the voice over IP/TDM conversion;in case no common codec can be used between both end Service Providers, in the first instance it is the responsibility of Service Providers to support transcoding in order to ensure successful voice interoperability for their services

 Voice-band Data Transport Mechanisms